Communicating: The Secret To Making Elderly Loved Ones Happy

 Offer Them Comfort and Privacy During the Bathing Experience.

 At Forward Day, we know just how impactful the bathing process is to the happiness of a senior citizen.
-When one is able to bathe independently, he/she often gains senses of self-confidence and pride.
+When one is able to bathe independently, he/she often gain a sense of self-confidence and pride.
 However, when a senior requires assistance with bathing, his/her privacy goes out the window.
 This, unfortunately, leads to bouts with shame and depression and is often reason enough for a senior to not want to bathe at all.

 With our Shower Bay portable showers, independence is restored.
 A wheelchair user is able to wheel his/her shower wheelchair into the shower, close the door behind him/her and enjoy a thorough bathing experience with running water.
 Not only does Shower Bay provide a full clean, but it provides the type of privacy and independence that helps to keep seniors happy.